cthoenes/azure-coredns-forwarder-sample/README.md

 <br>

 ### Option 2 - Use Azure CLI
-You can deploy the Sample using a Azure CLI deployment to your subscription
+You can deploy the sample using a Azure CLI deployment to your subscription

-To Do so please clone the repository and create a parameter file for your deployment looking similar to this example:
+To do so please clone the repository and create a parameter file for your deployment looking similar to this example:

 ```json
 {